Pranab Mukherjee: Political career

 Mukherjee started his political career in 1967 as a founding member of the Bangla Congress.
 Ahead of the 1967 election, he played a crucial role in forging the United Front alliance against the Indian National Congress.
 In 1969, he managed the successful Midnapore by-election campaign of an independent candidate, V. K. Krishna Menon.
 He became a member of the Rajya Sabha (the upper house of Indian parliament) in July 1969 on a Bangla Congress ticket.
 Mukherjee soon became the medium of exchanging confidential notes between Indira Gandhi and Ajoy Mukherjee.
 In 1972, Indira Gandhi recruited him to the Indian National Congress along with merging the Bangla Congress into the party.
 Mukherjee was re-elected to the house in 1975, 1981, 1993, and 1999.

-He became a Gandhi loyalist and was often described as her "man for all seasons."
+He became an Indira loyalist and was often described as her "man for all seasons."
 Mukherjee's rise was rapid in the early phase of his career and he was appointed Union Deputy Minister of Industrial Development in Indira Gandhi's cabinet in 1973.
 He was active in the Indian cabinet during the controversial Internal Emergency of 1975–77.
 Ruling Congress politicians of the day including Mukherjee were accused of using extra-constitutional powers to "wreck established norms and rules of governance".
 Following Congress's defeat in the 1977 general elections, the newly formed Janata government-appointed Shah Commission indicted Mukherjee; however, the commission was itself indicted in 1979 for stepping "outside its jurisdiction".
 Mukherjee emerged unscathed and rose through a series of cabinet posts to become Finance Minister from 1982 to 1984.

-His term was noted for his work in improving the finances of the government, which enabled Gandhi to score a political point by returning the last installment of India's first IMF loan.
+His term was noted for his work in improving the finances of the government, which enabled Gandhi to score a political point by returning the last instalment of India's first IMF loan.
 As Finance Minister, Mukherjee signed the letter appointing Manmohan Singh as Governor of the Reserve Bank of India.

 In 1979, Mukherjee became Deputy Leader of the INC in the Rajya Sabha, and in 1980, he was appointed Leader of the House.
 He was considered the top-ranking Indian cabinet minister and he presided over cabinet meetings in the absence of the Prime Minister.

 Mukherjee was sidelined from the INC following the assassination of Indira Gandhi.
 Although he was much more experienced in politics than Indira's son, Rajiv Gandhi, it was Rajiv who gained control.
 Mukherjee lost his position in the cabinet and was sent to manage the regional West Bengal Pradesh Congress Committee.
 He was considered to be Indira's likely successor and, siding with those within his party who aligned themselves against Rajiv Gandhi, Mukherjee was sidelined and eventually expelled from the mainstream.